Helen Gurley Brown: At Cosmopolitan

-In 1965, Gurley took over as editor-in-chief of Cosmopolitan magazine and was in that position until 1997.
+In 1965, Gurley Brown took over as editor-in-chief of Cosmopolitan magazine and was in that position until 1997.
 Brown revamped the magazine by taking it from a women's magazine written by men to one of the most widely sold women's magazines, now available in more than 100 countries.
 When she began at the magazine, Brown had no editing experience.

 Her take on the magazine was to be frank when talking about sex in this new version of Cosmopolitan.
 Sex and the Single Girl gave Brown the formula that is today's Cosmopolitan.
 She gave women the freedom to know that women do have sexual desires.
 The New York Times described the Cosmo Girl that Brown was after as "self-made, sexual and supremely ambitious. ... she looked great, wore fabulous clothes and had an unabashedly good time when those clothes came off."
-After being gently let go, in 1996 at age 74 due to her increasing disconnection from young women, Helen Gurley Brown went on to be editor of the international Cosmopolitan magazines.
+After being gently let go, in 1996 at age 74 due to her increasing disconnection from young women, Brown went on to be editor of the international Cosmopolitan magazines.

 Betty Friedan, author of The Feminine Mystique, disliked what Brown had done in her book and in the magazine.
 Friedan said that what Brown was doing was "anti-feminist" and an "immature teenage-level sexual fantasy".
 Feminist views of the magazine were re-evaluated in the 1990s, however, with New York Times media reporter Randall Rothenberg writing, "In retrospect, the magazine played an important role in helping young women redefine their roles in society."
-Audie Cornish from NPR said that Helen "has been called a bad girl, a pioneer in Prada, a revolutionary in stilettos."
+Audie Cornish from NPR said that Brown "has been called a bad girl, a pioneer in Prada, a revolutionary in stilettos."
 Brown looked at herself as a feminist, but this description was contested by several others.

 Personal life and death

-After a brief hospitalization, Helen Gurley Brown died August 13, 2012, at the McKeen Pavilion at New York–Presbyterian Hospital/Columbia.
+After a brief hospitalization, Brown died August 13, 2012, at the McKeen Pavilion at New York–Presbyterian Hospital/Columbia.
 She was 90.

 In a statement announcing the news of her death, Hearst Publications noted that "Helen was one of the world's most recognized magazine editors and book authors, and a true pioneer for women in journalism – and beyond."
 The cause of her death was not disclosed.